-Today, thanks to the 2018 Farm Bill that legalized industrial hemp nationwide, as well as evolving perceptions and increasing knowledge about cannabis, people all over the country are getting a variety of benefits from THC-free CBD.
+Today, thanks to the 2018 Farm Bill legalizing industrial hemp nationwide, as well as evolving perceptions and increasing knowledge about cannabis, people all over the country get a variety of benefits from THC-free CBD.

 Here's what you need to know...

-Our products are made with CBD that has been derived from hemp,
+Our products are made with CBD from industrial hemp,

 CBD (Cannabidiol) is...

 People use the words “cannabis” and “marijuana” interchangeably, but they aren't exactly the same.